prappleizer/DMScreen/README.md

 From here, it's up to you!
 You can navigate through scenes, and quick-check location or NPC info.

 ### Search
-You can pull up a floating search via `cmd+K`, which lets you quickly do a textual search for matches in your markdown files.
+You can pull up a floating search via `cmd+K`, which lets you quickly do a textual search for matches in your markdown files (you can also click the search icon on the nav bar).

 ![](/app_files/static/images/search.png)